-How the Classroom Teacher Can Help?
+How can the Classroom Teacher Help?

 The classroom teacher can help by observing how easily the student uses the materials.
-Then share the information obtained with the students TSVI or IEP team.
+Then share the obtained information with the student’s TSVI or IEP team.

 - Is it taking the student a significant amount of extra time to complete tasks?

 - Does the student experience a significant amount of errors when producing work or when locating specific documents?